ngocthachnguyen98/SDO-Assignment-1/README.md

 **Student Number: s3651311**

+## Requirements

+The assignment specifications can be viewed [here](./SDO_Assignment1.pdf)

+### Summary

 The goal of this assignement is for ACME corp to be able to commit the files into their own GitHub repository and set up a *CircleCI Pipeline*, and have it work with no modification to the files necessary.

+The pipeline includes:

+- Unit testing
+- Static Code Analysis / Lint
+- Code Coverage Report
+- Generating an artefact that can be deployed
+- Support and trigger builds on multiple branches
+- Artefact should only be generated on the master branch
+- Integration testing with the PostgreSQL database backend
+- End-to-end tests

 In the root directory, a CircleCi configuration file is provided, in which defines a pipeline that automates build, test and package tasks.